coderarjob/yukti/Readme.md

 ## About

 Yukti is a single header testing library for C/C++ projects.
-It has no 3rd party dependencies and is fully contained within one single header file.
+It has no 3rd party dependencies and is fully contained within a single header file.

 It provides most of the features available in other popular testing library but in a small single header library.